Three Princes of the Kingdom of Laos

-The Three Princes was a name given to Princes Boun Oum, Souvanna Phouma and Souphanouvong who represented respectively the royalist, neutralist and communist factions in the Kingdom of Laos in the post-WWII period.
+The Three Princes was a name given to Princes Boun Oum, Souvanna Phouma and Souphanouvong who represented respectively the royalist, neutralist, and communist factions in the Kingdom of Laos in the post-WWII period, especially during Laotian Civil War.
 The trio were named by King Sisavang Vatthana to form a coalition government following the independence of Laos.

 Background and Representatives

-The Three Princes represented three different political views held during the Laotian Civil War.
-The Laotian Civil War (1959–75) was fought between the Communist Pathet Lao (including many North Vietnamese of Lao ancestry) and the Royal Lao Government, with both sides receiving heavy external support in a proxy war between the global Cold War superpowers.
-It is called the Secret War among the CIA Special Activities Division and Hmong veterans of the conflict.
+The Three Princes represented three different political factions during the Laotian Civil War (1959–75), which was fought between the communist Pathet Lao (including many North Vietnamese of Lao ancestry) and the Royal Lao Government.
+Both sides received heavy external support in what became one of many proxy wars of the Cold War.
+It is known as the Secret War among the CIA Special Activities Division and Hmong veterans of the conflict.